programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 Open MySQL Workbench.
 Double-click on the *Local Instance MySQL57*. (on a Mac this may appear as *Local Instance 3306*.)
 After opening the Local Instance MySQL57 you should see a screen similar to the picture below.
 On some Macs, a Query Tab will already be open; if it is not, open a Query Tab by doing *File > New Query Tab*.

+## CREATE DATABASE

+Now we will create a new database.
 Using MySQL Workbench perform these steps:
 1. In the **Query window** type:
 ```
 CREATE DATABASE newspaper_search_results;
 ```
 2. Run the CREATE DATABASE command.
 Click on the **lightning bolt** or using the menu, click *Query* and then *Execute Current Statement*.
-3. Beside **SCHEMAS**, on the lower left of the screen, if you don't already see an item called newspaper_search_results, click the refresh icon.
+3. The new database **newspaper_search_results** should be visible under **SCHEMAS**, on the lower left of the screen.
+If you don't already see an item called newspaper_search_results, click the refresh icon.
 (See screenshot below.)
-4. The new database **newspaper_search_results** should be visible under SCHEMAS

 (See below:)

 ![Creating a database in MySQL Workbench](http://jeffblackadar.ca/getting-started-with-mysql/getting-started-with-mysql-1.png "Creating a database in MySQL Workbench")

+## USE database

+Next, we will enter a USE statement to inform MySQL Workbench which database to use.
+This becomes more important when you have you have more than one database on your machine.

 In the Query window, delete all of the CREATE DATABASE command and type:
 ```
 USE newspaper_search_results;
 ```
 Again, click on the **lightning bolt** or using the menu, click *Query* and then *Execute Current Statement*.
+You can also use a keyboard command for this.
+On Mac it is Command+Return.
+On a PC use Ctrl+Shift+Enter.
 From this point on in the lesson, each time you enter a command into the Query Window you will run it this way.

-The USE statement informs MySQL Workbench that you are working with the newspaper_search_results when you run commands.

 # Add a table